 Table of Contents

 Let’s face it: recipes are endless today.
 The internet is laden with so many options.
 I love to draw inspiration and create new and different dishes from the many recipes I read through daily.
-While I am always trying new foods, I also have staples that bring comfort and can be made quickly.
-Usually, they are recipes I grew up with, that I remember my mom and grandma making.
+While I always try new foods, I also have staples that bring comfort and can be made quickly.
+Usually, they are recipes I grew up with that I remember my mom and grandma making.

-These are recipes I have coined as “basics” – ones that I keep going back to (sometimes tweaking because a recipe is never truly finished) and making again and again.
-Some are comfort foods and others are staples that I feel any home cook would want to know.
+These are recipes I have coined as “basics” – ones that I keep going back to (sometimes tweaking because a recipe is never truly finished) and making repeatedly.
+Some are comfort foods, and others are staples I feel any home cook would want to know.

 First up is homemade chocolate pudding.
-It’s so useful and so much more delicious than anything from a box!
-Used as a dessert or a snack, it’s a simple comforting staple!
+It’s so useful and much more delicious than anything from a box!
+Used as a dessert or a snack, it’s a simple, comforting staple!

-I love this pudding on its own as a snack or folded with whipped cream for a quick and easy mousse-like dessert.
-This also makes an amazing chocolate pie filling: just fill a pre-baked pie shell with the warm filling and chill.
+I love this pudding as a snack or folded with whipped cream for a quick and easy mousse-like dessert.
+This also makes an amazing chocolate pie filling: fill a pre-baked pie shell with the warm filling and chill.
 Top with whipped cream and serve.
-I remember this as the ultimate comfort food growing up and you will soon realize there is nothing like homemade pudding!
+I remember this as the ultimate comfort food growing up, and you will soon realize there is nothing like homemade pudding!

 Watch how to make this chocolate pudding: